top of page

 The Sjogren’s Clinical Practice Guidelines are important; please share them with your clinicians.

-See the Printable Handouts for Clinicians page to learn effective strategies for choosing handouts and discussing Sjogren's information with clinicians.
+See my HANDOUTS FOR CLINICIANS page to learn effective strategies for choosing handouts and discussing Sjogren's information with clinicians.
+See WHAT YOU SHOULD KNOW ABOUT SJOGREN'S LUNG DISEASE for links to resources on Sjogren's lung disease.

 Sjogren's Advocate (this website and blog)